arifkyi/Generate-GSM-wave-RF-Transmit/README.md

 # Generate-GSM-wave-RF-Transmit
-This repository is only hints for the installation first you just need to use in the Linux,and android as the guidance from YT channel "Rifky The Cyber" : https://www.youtube.com/watch?v=btQcb22tipA <br>
+This repository is only hints for the installation first you just need to use in the Linux,and android <br>
+as the guidance from YT channel "Rifky The Cyber" : https://www.youtube.com/watch?v=btQcb22tipA <br>